 Vienna and Lower Austria should ensure the availability of the necessary number of intensive care beds for newborns

 In its report published today on "Obstetric Care in Lower Austria and Vienna", the Austrian Court of Audit (ACA) reveals shortages in the provision of intensive care services for newborns.
-The shortages are both due to the hospital bed capacities as well as to the lack of medical professionals.
+The shortages resulted from insufficient hospital bed capacities as well as from the lack of medical professionals.
 Also as regards the transport of newborns to a neonatology unit – i.e. a hospital unit specialized in newborn medicine – specially trained accompanying medical staff was partly lacking.

 For this audit, the ACA took into account suggestions of citizens submitted in the framework of the ACA's citizen engagement initiative 2017.
 The audited period essentially spanned the years from 2015 through 2018.
 The audit aimed at presenting and comparing the provision of obstetric care services in Vienna and Lower Austria.
 In addition to the city of Vienna and the province of Lower Austria, four hospitals were subject to the audit.